alonraif/pepperqc/README.md

 ### Managing Telegram Recipients

 1. Navigate to **Telegram** in the top navigation.
+2. Paste the bot token (issued by Telegram’s `@BotFather`) and click **Save Token**.
+The token is stored in the database and can be updated or removed at any time from this screen.
-2. Add users or groups by their numeric chat ID (users must message the bot first; groups must invite the bot).
+3. Add users or groups by their numeric chat ID (users must message the bot first; groups must invite the bot).
-3. Use **Send Test Message** to verify delivery; success updates the “Last Tested” timestamp.
+4. Use **Send Test Message** to verify delivery; success updates the “Last Tested” timestamp.

 Runtime behavior: